joedougherty/mazes/docs/_build/html/_sources/end.rst.txt

 A Brief Diversion: printing a linked list with recursive ``__repr__``
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-There's a way to print the path by only referencing the final room in the path.
+Here is a simplified example to demonstrate the principle.

 .. code-block:: python
  :linenos: